Sapo National Park: Post-war developments

 Fauna and Flora International and the World Wildlife Fund (WWF) worked with Liberia's Forestry Development Authority and the Society for the Conservation of Nature of Liberia (SCNL) to prepare a two-year initiative to restart management of the park.
 Mainly funded by the Darwin Initiative of the United Kingdom's Department for Environment, Food and Rural Affairs and the World Wildlife fund from 2000 to 2002, the objectives of the initiative were to re-establish the park's management, build support for the park among the local community, and to build Liberia's capacity in conservation management and planning.
 The SCNL also received a grant from the Whitley Foundation to begin a programme to monitor the park's large mammals.
+Landscape initiatives in southeast Liberia associated with the park have also involved Conservation International Liberia.

 There has been very slow progress in the establishment of protected areas in Liberia.
 Sapo National Park, proclaimed in 1983, was the country's first protected area.
 The approval of the Sapo National Park Act (An Act for the extension of the Sapo National Park) on October 10, 2003, expanded the size of the park to 1804 km2, constituting an increase of more than 37%.
 The act recognised the park as being "at the core of an immense forests block of the Upper Guinea Forest Ecosystem that is important to the conservation of the biodiversity of Liberia and of West Africa as a whole".

 The 135 km2 East Nimba Nature Reserve (ENNR), on the border with Guinea and Côte d'Ivoire, was created at the same time to become Liberia's second protected area.

 The peace that followed the conclusion of the Second Liberian Civil War gave rise to new threats to the park.
 Groups of fighters and civilians moved into the park during the final months of the conflict — some to escape the conflict and others to harvest timber or prospect for gold.

 The influx of people into the park continued after the war's end, eventually growing into a full-scale gold rush.
 Accompanying or following the prospectors were hunters, many of them former combatants, who poached the park's animals to sell as meat to the settlers.

 By March 2005, an estimated 5,000 people lived in the park, according to the United Nations Mission in Liberia.
 Although efforts were undertaken to remove the illegal squatters, the park was not completely emptied until late August-early September 2005, and then only through the participation of conservationists, the Liberian government, and United Nations peacekeeping forces.

 Due to its remote location and the near-complete absence of tangible amenities, such as visitor housing or recreational facilities, there are few visitors to Sapo National Park.

 Entry into the park is prohibited without approval from the Forestry Development Authority.
 No roads lead into the park, so it can be reached only on foot.

 The park also has no trails.